 Much like the previous option, this phone is not cordless.
 While it is not cordless, it does come with the simple and essential features that seniors prefer to have in a phone that they will use to call their relatives and others, including the doctor’s office.

-Future Call FC-1007 Picture Care Phone with 40dB
+Future Call FC-1007 Picture Care Phone

 What sets this phone apart from some of the other elderly-friendly phones is that seniors can have pictures added to specific buttons to make it easier for them to remember who to call.
 It is normal for seniors to start forgetting things more often.